Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Governing Equations and Physical Modeling

 Here, $\rho$ is the density, $\mathbf{u}$ is the velocity vector, $p$ is the pressure, $\mathbf{I}$ is the identity tensor, and $E$ is the total energy per unit volume, given by:

 where $e$ is the specific internal energy.
 The pressure $p$ is determined from an equation of state (EOS), which relates pressure, density, and internal energy.
-Livermore equation of state (LEOS) \cite{barrios2012precision} were used to model air (LEOS 2260), aluminum (LEOS 130), lithium fluoride (LEOS 2240), copper (LEOS 290), tantalum (LEOS 730), and tungsten (LEOS 740).
-For strength models, Steinberg-Guinan were used for some, elastic linear plastic models were used for others, while strength was turned off for air.
+Livermore equation-of-state (LEOS) tables \cite{barrios2012precision} were used to model air (LEOS 2260), aluminum (LEOS 130), lithium fluoride (LEOS 2240), copper (LEOS 290), tantalum (LEOS 730), and tungsten (LEOS 740).
+For strength modeling, Steinberg-Guinan models were used for some materials, elastic linear-plastic models were used for others, and strength was turned off for air.

 For the porous setup, porosity is dynamically modeled using a homogenized approach, where material properties such as density and compressibility scale with porosity $\phi$:

 where $\rho_{\text{solid}}$ represents the density of the fully dense material.
 The density satisfies the constraint